Light from Heaven

 But he simply murmured with unexpected gentleness, even though the words rung with mild defeat, "Hope they bring you good dreams."

-But when she lay in her casket over a year later, he found himself reach towards her, and run a finger against his lips, remembering another night, after she had already fallen pregnant for the third time.
+But when she lay in her casket over a year later, he found himself reaching towards her, running a finger against her lips, and remembering another night, after she had finally fallen pregnant for the third time.
 It was late on Christmas eve, when they crossed paths together in the hallway outside her chamber.
-He was slightly drunk from a party, and his father had mocked him again in front of the assembly, and he just remembered being terribly cold and hungry, for he had hardly eaten a morsel from the table, but guzzled down to much wine.
+He was slightly drunk from a party where his father had once again made sport of him in public, and he just remembered being chilled and hungry, for he had forgotten to wear his proper winter cloak and hardly eaten a morsel from the table, just guzzled down too much wine.
 But he felt unable to eat or sleep, and he wished for once he might talk to someone, but realized he had no one, nothing…and it was so very cold, inside and out…

 He had not expected to see her outside her room, dressed in her translucent white nightgown, with a candle held out towards him.
 He had even less expected for her to ask him to come to her room of her own accord.
 He hesitated at first, not sure how to interpret the invitation.
-But once inside, she offered him some food, which was unexpected as it was…some pieces of buttery croissant and some milk to wash it down.
+But once inside, she had offered him some food, which was unexpected as it was…some pieces of buttery croissant and some milk to wash it down.
 He'd no idea she even kept food in there, or how she could have known how little he'd eaten, but he appreciated the generosity.
-He just was rather surprised she was offering her personal fare to him, that was all, and wondering what it might signify.

 When he was done eating, he wasn't sure if he should leave the room, lest he overstay his welcome.
 But she shocked him again by putting her hand on his shoulder to stop him from leaving.
 Then she kissed him gingerly on the side of his mouth, and onto his cheek, and he knew he was turning red, because it was something unrehearsed, unnecessary…a grace.